jsinkers/project4/README.md

 ## References

-1. Wang, H., 1957: "A variation to Turing's Theroy of Computing Machines." *Journal of the Association for Computing Machinery*, pp. 63-92.
+1. Wang, H., 1957: "A variation to Turing's Theory of Computing Machines." *Journal of the Association for Computing Machinery*, pp. 63-92.
 2. Dennett, D., 2013, *Intuition pumps and other tools for thinking.*